 Victoria Eugenia Theatre In San Sebastian, Basque Country, Spain

-If you are looking for things to do in San Sebastian, then how about a visit to the Victoria Eugenia Theatre
+There are lots of amazing things to do in San Sebastian, Victoria Eugenia Theatre is just one of them.

 The San Sebastian theatre is one of the city’s most iconic buildings, which first opened its doors back in 1912.
-In 1995, it was decided the Victoria Eugenia Theatre needed to be refurbished, which was mainly down to modern day health and safety and fire regulations.
+It was decided in 1995 the Victoria Eugenia Theatre needed to be refurbished.
+This was mainly down to modern day health and safety and fire regulations.
 The refurbishment was finally completed in 2007, providing the stunning building that it is today.

 It may not be the biggest theatre in the world, but Victoria Eugenia Theatre with 910 seats is one of the most stunning.
-The refurbished theatre is not just a stunning building and part of San Sebastian history, it is also a working theatre and stages several plays, musicals and other events each year.
+The refurbished theatre is a working theatre and stages several plays, musicals and other events each year.

-If you are visiting the popular tourist destination, and you are looking at what to do in Sebastian, Spain, then do visit the Victoria Eugenia Theatre, especially if they do have a show on.
+If you are looking at what to do in Sebastian, Spain, then do visit the Victoria Eugenia Theatre, especially if they do have a show on.

 El Buen Pastor Cathedral